Xilinx/Xilinx_Kria_KV260_Workshop/README.md

 # Xilinx KV260 Workshop
 <img src="/images/xilinx-kria-color-cmyk-logo.jpg" width = 200 height = 100>

-This repository is designed to set up the KV260 Starter kit board and then run Accelerated Applications (AA) on the SOM board.
-Working through each section will help you learn how to integrate Xilinx carrier card with some AI and Smart Camera applications.
+This repository is designed to set up the KV260 Starter kit board, and then run Accelerated Applications (AA) on the SOM board.
+In each section, you will learn how to integrate Xilinx SOM board with AI and Smart Camera applications.
 You can take what you've learned here to your own projects and applications.

-The KV 260 incorporates a Zynq® UltraScale+™ MPSoC, run-time memory, non-volatile boot devices, integrated power solution, and security module.
+The KV260 incorporates a Zynq® UltraScale+™ MPSoC, run-time memory, non-volatile boot devices, integrated power solution, and security module.
 The vision-focused SOM carrier card includes various application peripheral options such as camera, sensor inputs, video display outputs, USB, SD card, and Ethernet interfaces.

 ## Part 1: Setup Board
 In this part, you will connect the cables, camera, and SD card to the board and boot the SOM via pre-installed image.
 The terminal will open automatically when everything is connected.